What's the impact of renewables on the price of energy?

 The report looks at something called the Merit Order Effect (MOE).
-MOE describes how, at times when they are generating, the electricity from renewable sources will be cheaper than from other sources, such as fossil fuel power stations.
+MOE describes how, at times when they are generating, the electricity from renewable sources will be cheaper than from other sources, such as fossil-fuel power stations.

 So what were the findings of the report?

 -The Merit Order Effect will continue with more renewable deployment.
-In fact, the current level of savings suggest that if renewable support was viewed in net terms, the projected future overspend of the Levy Control Framework may not be a reality.
+In fact, the current level of savings suggests that if renewable support was viewed in net terms, the projected future overspend of the Levy Control Framework may not be a reality.

 The benefits of supporting renewables